goodandyguy/scarpet/modules/README/spawn_conditions.md

 - spawn : true/false - REQUIRED, will determine if the entity will spawn when the conditions are true or when the conditions are false.

-Tags:
+## Tags:
 Tags are extra descriptors that allow you to select groups of entities or very specific entities.
-When in the global "#" list, they do not require # to be added to front of the tag.
+When in the global "#" list, they do not require # to be added to front of the tag (and won't work if "#" is added).
-When in any other namespace, tags require there to be # infront of the tag.
+When in any other namespace, tags require there to be # infront of the tag, to define that it is a tag.

 Available tags:
 - "*" - Refers to everything.